Giving to CMLL

 Give Online or By Check

-- The Department is currently working to establish a Study Abroad Scholarship Endowment, which would assist students in studying abroad.
+- The Department has established the Lorum Stratton Study Abroad Scholarship Endowment, which assists students in studying abroad.
 The remarkable experience of being abroad—for a semester, an academic year, or during a summer program—is deeply enriching.
-With an assistive endowment, so many more students could participate in our abroad programs, and gain knowledge, insights (and once-in-a-lifetime memories) which only experiencing another culture can bring.
+With an assistive endowment, so many more students can participate in our abroad programs, and gain knowledge, insights (and once-in-a-lifetime memories) which only experiencing another culture can bring.

 - The Department is also working to establish a scholarship to assist graduate students in participating in professional conferences, symposia, and other important academic events.
 Early entry into these venues is an important aspect of professional development, as students research, prepare and present papers, articles, and other scholarly or creative works.
 The cost of travelling to and from these events, along with lodging and food, often prevents many students from participating.
 Such a scholarship would provide a permanent resource to assist CMLL's graduate students, and deeply broaden the quality of their graduate education at Texas Tech University.